Vortex Dynamics During Pinch-off of Micro-Droplets: Experimental Setup and Measurements

-To visualize the flow inside the dispersed fluid, polystyrene particles of diameter 0.9 $\mu$m are mixed in the dispersed phase fluid (water).
-The experiments are conducted under an inverted microscope with bright-field lighting using a high-speed camera (Photron Mini UX 100) at 8000 - 25000 Hz.
-The exposure time is kept short to avoid motion blur near the pinching region.
+To visualize the flow inside the dispersed fluid, polystyrene particles of diameter 0.9~$\mu$m are mixed in the dispersed phase fluid (water).
+The experiments are conducted using a 20$\times$ objective (Olympus LUCPlanFL N) under an inverted microscope (Olympus CKX53) with bright-field lighting using a high-speed camera (Photron Mini UX 100) at 8000 - 25000 Hz.
+This resulted in different fields of views (FOV) for different cases.
+For example, for lower $\varphi=$ 4 and 6, the recording rate was 10240~Hz (FOV $\sim$ 0.22 mm x 0.58 mm), whereas for higher $\varphi$ the rate was 12500~Hz (FOV $\sim$ 0.18~mm x 0.58~mm).
+For capturing the ligament thinning phenomenon, the recording rate was kept at 25000~Hz that resulted in a FOV of 0.09~mm x 0.58~mm.
+A higher recording rate resulted in lower FOV, but this was employed for higher $\varphi$ that generated droplets with smaller diameter, thereby supporting the experiments.
+The exposure time is kept short to avoid motion blur.
 A key challenge when experimenting with a transient problem spanning such a wide range of time and velocity scales is determining the appropriate frame rate for imaging.
 During pinch-off, the particles near the neck accelerate; however, at the far end of the droplet the particles are almost motionless.
 However, it is also seen that the dynamics of the far end do not significantly alter the physics near the pinch-off region.
+The peak velocity ($U_\mathrm{peak}$) as will be used in the sections ahead, is identified using a standard particle tracking methodology.
 All the experiments are conducted in the dripping regime of the generator.
-The range of $Ca_\mathrm {c}$ considered here generated droplets with only final spherical shapes, i.e., plug-shaped droplets are not studied.
+The range of $Ca_\mathrm {c}$ considered here generated droplets with only final circular shapes (in the $y$ plane), i.e., plug-shaped droplets are not studied.

-The captured images are initially processed using the open source toolbox ImageJ which are then processed using PIVlab software \citep{PIVlab} to obtain the velocity field inside the droplet.
-The consecutive images are cross-correlated using multi-pass processing with decreasing interrogation window size from 64x64 pixels to 32x32 pixels.
-A pixel resolution of $\sim$ 2200 pixels/mm is achieved, resulting in a distance of $\sim 7 \mu m$ between consecutive vectors.
-The results are averaged over three different channels of the same dimensions and for multiple droplets in the same channel.
+The captured images are calibrated using a glass calibration plate with consecutive markings at 200~$\mu m$ spacing.
+The images are initially processed using the open source toolbox ImageJ which are then processed using PIVlab software \citep{PIVlab} to obtain the velocity field inside the droplet.
+The consecutive images are cross-correlated using multi-pass processing with decreasing interrogation window size from 64x64~px to 32x32~px with an overlap of 50\%.
+A pixel resolution of $\sim$ 2200~px/mm is achieved with a distance of $\sim 7~\mu m$ between consecutive vectors \citep{Leong2016} (as shown in figure S1 in the supplementary data).
+In our study, we observed an average pixel displacement of 6 pixels between two frames.
+This leads to a global random error of 0.28 pixel or 4.7\% \citep{Raffel2018}.
+The error estimation using the synthetic images in the PIV Lab gives a very high correlation coefficient (0.99) with a bias error within 0.1\% \citep{Chandel2021}.
+For our experiments, we achieve a global correlation coefficient of 0.95.